 Living Histories offers a unique range of courses and workshops.

 Below is just a sampling of courses & programs we have offered over the past decade.
 All courses are customed designed to meet the specific need of the community we are working with.
 Though some classes are designed for certain age groups, generally, most programs can be developed for any K-12 or adult setting.
 Likewise, most courses can be taught for any length of time, ranging from a full semester, or a single day long workshop.
+All classes utilize project based learning.

 Art, Culture and Design"Voices"